 With so many eyes on the race in real time, its crucial that Supercars Media, the production arm of the supercars championship was able to facilitate all the broadcast and recording of the event.
 This included track coverage, studio and pit lane hostings, in-camera coverage, specialty cameras and graphics.

-Supercars Media selected Gravity Media (as Gearhouse Broadcast) to provide all technical broadcast facilities at the race.
+Supercars Media selected Gravity Media – then branded Gearhouse Broadcast – to provide all technical broadcast facilities at the race.
 One of the main reasons Supercars Media chose Gravity Media was its advanced technology and ability to deploy technical solutions for a number of areas that its competitors couldn’t.

 Gravity worked closely with Supercars Media to identify what its needs were, and deployed a customised approach for the Virgin Australia Supercars Championship.
 In addition to the additional broadcast offering originally required, Gravity was able to provide solutions for team radios, timing data from around the track and events communications that mean non-traditional could communicate with the broadcast teams.